-NEW BLUES STADIUM WOULD START A WAVE OF REGENERATION IN THE NORTH IT is arguably the single most imporvery often.
+IT is arguably the single most imporvery often.
 Both Liverpool Mayor Joe tant opportunity Liverpool has faced since 2008, when Liverpool ONE opened its doors for the first time and the city celebrated its status as

-European Capital of Culture.
 And Everton's ambition to build a new stadium in a stunning location at Bramlev-Moore Dock is about much more than a new home for a football club.